-Ulcerative colitis medications and treatments
+Ulcerative colitis (UC) medications and treatments

-Medications used in UC include
+Medications used in UC include:

 - Corticosteroids: Also known as steroids, drugs such as prednisone, methylprednisolone, budesonide, and hydrocortisone also reduce inflammation and are used to treat UC.
 Corticosteroids suppress the immune system